Dr Maria-Teresa Gil-Bazo

 21-24 Windsor Terrace

 Newcastle upon Tyne

 Dr María-Teresa Gil-Bazo is Senior Lecturer in Law at Newcastle Law School, where she teaches Public International Law, EU Law, and The Movement of Persons in a Global World.
-She is also Member of the Arts & Humanities Research Council (AHRC) Peer Review College, Senior Research Associate at the School of Advanced Studies (University of London), Fellow of the European Law Institute (Vienna), and External Expert of the EU Asylum Office (EASO).
+She is also Research Associate at the African Centre for Migration and Society (ACMS) at University of the Witwatersrand (South Africa), where she is also member of its Migration and Health Project, Senior Research Associate at the Refugee Law Initiative (School of Advanced Studies, University of London), Fellow of the European Law Institute (Vienna), and External Expert to the EU Asylum Office (EASO).
 Dr Gil-Bazo qualified as a lawyer in 1993 and is Member of the Spanish Bar Council.